FrandSX/sxtools-blender/README.md

 4) Alpha and RGBA overlays are for very specific needs in game projects, it is recommended not to enable them unless necessary.

+5) Choose "Erase Existing UV Sets" if you are creating a new mesh object.
+If you are working with an object with existing UV data, uncheck this option and SX Tools will attempt to preserve existing UV sets if there are enough slots available for the selected options.

-5) Click on *Set Up Object*.
+6) Click on *Set Up Object*.
 SX Tools will now generate the needed layers, UV sets, variables and a custom material

 ![Step Three](/images/sxtools-03.png)

-6) The default view of SX Tools is now active.
+7) The default view of SX Tools is now active.
 Think of your favorite 2D paint tool.
 Click on layers, apply colors to objects or components, get familiar with the gradient tool.

 ![Step Four](/images/sxtools-04.png)

-7) After some familiarization, you'll be able to create rapid color variants of your game assets in no time.
+8) After some familiarization, you'll be able to create rapid color variants of your game assets in no time.

 ## The Interface
 ### Shading Modes